marclurr/love2d-platformer/README.md

 - I know for sure I won't do UI in the same way again
 - I'd like an easier way to customise drawing on a per-entity basis.
 The method I used was a bit of a bodge which would make for a lot of duplication
 - A better animation system that allows animations and transitions to be defined in a declarative manner, instead of hand coded for each entity (i.e., an animation state machine)
-- I'd like the platforming movement to give the player more leeway when they collided right on the very corner of an object (i.e., jumping over spikes, or being unfairly blocked by a ceilling because they jumped a fraction too soon).
-I tried doing this with smaller collision boxes and while it mode those things feel better it made the collision look inaccurate in other scenarios
+- I'd like the platforming movement to give the player more leeway when they collided right on the very corner of an object (e.g., jumping over spikes, or being unfairly blocked by a ceilling because they jumped a fraction too soon).
+I tried doing this with smaller collision boxes and while it made those things feel better it made the collision look inaccurate in other scenarios